© Jeff Matthews entry July 2015

 mountainous area in the heart of the Partenio Regional

 WWF oasis is 312 hectares/770 acres and presents a variety

 of Mediterranean as well as Apennine flora.

-located in the province of Avellino and accessible from
+in the province of Avellino and accessible from the town

-the town of Conza di Campania.
-The lake is an artifical
+of Conza di Campania.
+The lake is an artificial basin

-basin created in the 1970s by damning the Orfanto river
+created in the 1970s by damning the Orfanto river for

 The Bussento Caves at Morigerati

 along the Bussento river in the southern part of the Cilento and Vallo di Diano